About toddler play and cognitive development

-It’s a good idea to let your child take the lead with play, because children learn best when they’re interested in an activity.
-When you follow your child’s lead, you can use your child’s interests to help your child learn something new through play.
+It’s a good idea to let your child take the lead with play, because toddlers learn best when they’re interested in an activity.
+When you follow your toddler’s lead, you can use your toddler’s interests to help them learn something new.

-If your child is having trouble with a play activity, you can ask what your child might do next to solve the problem, or you can gently offer ideas.
+If your toddler is having difficulty with a play activity, you can ask what they might do next to solve the problem, or you can gently offer ideas.
 For example, ‘Where else could that puzzle piece fit?
 Have you tried turning it the other way?’
-And celebrating effort will encourage your child to tackle new problems.
+And celebrating effort will encourage your toddler to tackle new problems.
 For example, ‘Well done – you’ve found the right spot for it!’

-Current national and international guidelines recommend that children under two years shouldn’t have screen time other than video-chatting with people they know.
-This is because very young children learn best through real-world experiences like physical play, outside play, creative play and social time with family and friends.
+Current national and international guidelines recommend that children under 2 years shouldn’t have screen time other than video-chatting with people they know.
+This is because very young children learn best through everyday experiences like physical play, outside play, creative play and social time with family and friends.